sbblissfull/sbblissfull/README.md

-- 👋 Hi, I’m Shanker
+- 👋 Hi,
-- 👀 I’m interested in learning ansible and terraform
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning ansible
+- 🌱
 - 💞️ I’m looking to collaborate on ansible and terraform..
 - 📫 How to reach me sbblissfull@gmail.com